-Net cash generated from operating activities in the nine months ended September 30, 2019 was US\$4.7 million.
-The difference between net cash generated from operating activities and net income of US\$3.1 million in the same period was primarily due to (i) the increase of US\$5.9 million of accrued expenses, accounts payable and other liabilities, and (ii) the US\$2.3 million of depreciation of property and equipment.
+Net cash generated from operating activities in 2019 was US\$5.8 million.
+The difference between net cash generated from operating activities and net income of US\$5.2 million in the same period was primarily due to (i) the increase of US\$6.3 million of accrued expenses, accounts payable and other liabilities, (ii) the US\$3.0 million of depreciation of property and equipment, and (iii) the decrease of US\$2.6 million of prepayments, receivables and other assets.
 The accrued expenses, accounts payable and other liabilities mainly include accounts payable to suppliers, and accrued bonus and staff costs.
-Such difference is partially offset by (i) the increase of US\$6.0 million of accounts receivables, (ii) the decrease of US\$1.7 million of amounts due to related parties and (iii) the increase of US\$1.2 million of prepayment and other current assets.
+Such difference is partially offset by (i) the increase of US\$9.3 million of accounts receivables, (ii) the decrease of US\$1.9 million of amounts due to related parties and (iii) the decrease of US\$2.0 million of contract liabilities representing cash collected upfront from the customers for purchase of our services and products.

 Net cash used in operating activities in 2018 was US\$19.5 million.
 The difference between net cash used in operating activities and net loss of US\$26.6 million in the same year was primarily due to (i) the increase of US\$3.6 million of accrued expenses, accounts payable and other liabilities, (ii) the US\$5.2 million of depreciation of property and equipment, and (iii) the share-based compensation of US\$2.3 million.
-Such difference is partially offset by the increase of US\$7.8 million of inventories, the increase of US\$3.1 million of accounts receivables and the increase of US\$2.3 million of property and epiperepayment to suppliers, deposits to sales counters and export tax receivable.
+Such difference is partially offset by the increase of US\$7.8 million of inventories, the increase of US\$3.1 million of accounts receivables and the increase of US\$2.3 million of prepayments and other current assets, which mainly include prepayment to suppliers, deposits to sales counters and export tax receivable.